elastisys/compliantkubernetes/docs/adr/index.md

 ## How are architectural decisions captured?

 Architectural decisions are captured via [Architectural Decision Records](#adrs) or the [tech radar](../developer-guide/tech-radar/).
-Both are stored in Git, hence a history of decisions is also captured as part of the Git commit messages.
+Both are stored in Git, hence a decision log is also captured as part of the Git commit messages.

 ## How are architectural decisions taken?

-Architectural decisions need to mitigate the following risks:
+Architectural decisions need to mitigate the following information security risks:

 * a component might not fulfill advertised expectations;
 * a component might be abandoned;